seppukini/Unicam.Enterprise.Project/README.md

 ## Technologies
 - .NET Core
-- Docker for database hosting
+- Docker for database and api deployment
 - OpenAPI specification for API documentation and testing

 ## Features